valutcizen/raspberry-pi-pico-gcp-deploy/README.md

 ## Cloud Infrastructure
 You can deploy infrastructure from local machine (best for usage) or by Cloud Build (best for development).

+First you have to prepare a `gcp.tfvars` file with content:
+> project = "your project name"
+> region  = "your region"
+> zone    = "your zone"

 ### Manual
 Prerequrements:
 - [Terraform](https://developer.hashicorp.com/terraform/downloads) installed.